 The most important and effective measures are lifestyle changes, including:

 - drinking enough fluid to make you need to pass urine every two to three hours;

 - keeping your urine acidic by taking regular Vitamin C, either as fruit juice or in tablet form;

 - passing urine as soon as possible after sexual intercourse;

 - avoiding strong soaps in the bath; and

 - avoiding constipation.

-PLEASE NOTE: Cranberry products (juice or tablets) are not currently recommended to prevent urinary infections.
+PLEASE NOTE: Cranberry products (juice or tablets) are no longer recommended to prevent urinary infections.
 Analysis of the most recent medical studies suggests that they are not as effective as was once thought.